Srinidhi-SH/Srinidhi-SH.github.io/simple_nn.md

-# How to build a simple Neural Network
+# How to build a Simple Neural Network